contabo/keycloak-spi-browser-session-api/README.md

 # keycloak-spi-browser-session-api

-The goal of this [SPI (Service Provider Interface)](https://www.keycloak.org/docs/latest/server_development/index.html#_providers) for [Keycloak](https://www.keycloak.org/)  is to create a browser session by setting all relevant cookes out of a valid JWT (Json Web Token).
+The goal of this [SPI (Service Provider Interface)](https://www.keycloak.org/docs/latest/server_development/index.html#_providers) for [Keycloak](https://www.keycloak.org/)  is to create a browser session by setting all relevant cookies out of a valid JWT (Json Web Token).

-Useful to provide SSO (Single Sign On) capabilites for legacy web application to a new web application being authenticated by Keycloak.
+Useful to provide SSO (Single Sign On) capabilities for legacy web application to a new web application being authenticated by Keycloak.

 __Important__ to note is that this SPI expects the legacy web application to be able to access a valid JWT.
 This might occur if you need to introduce new features in legacy web applications.

 ## Usage

-Prerequiste is a valid JWT (access token) obtained from your Keycloak IDM.
+Prerequisite is a valid JWT (access token) obtained from your Keycloak IDM.

 With that valid JWT you may invoke within a browser the API provided by this SPI.
 E.g. with the following example JS code: